 The fact is, I am not going ‘win’ all trades, therefore, If, I am wrong about my trade, I want to get out of that trade with minimal loses and keep my capital to trade another better trade at some other time!

-2. The Strategy: creating mindset for trading options
+2. The Strategic Option Mindset: creating a mindset for trading

 Implied Volatility Rank (IV Rank):

 IV rank can be compared to P/E ratio for a stock.
 If above AFL stock is trading around $50 per share, that is absolutely meaningless, without additional information.
-Is there is any way from price per share to figure out Aflac Incorporated (AFL)’s EPS (earnings per share)?
+Is there is any other way from price per share to figure out the relevance of Aflac Incorporated’s EPS (earnings per share)?

 Rule of thumb #1: IV rank provides context.